company registration in 3 steps for german e-residents

 By law, an Estonian company must submit an annual report (even if doesn't have any activities during the financial year).
 The annual report is normally due within six months after the end of the financial year.
 The standard financial year in Estonia starts on 1 January and ends on 31 December (although it is possible to change it to any 12 month period).
 This means that annual reports are due by 30 June each year for companies following the standard financial calendar year.

-If your company has a turnover of more than €40,000 in a year, Estonian laws require your company to be VAT-registered.
+If your company has a turnover in Estonia of more than €40,000 in a year, Estonian laws require your company to be VAT-registered.
 If your company earns less than €40,000, registration is optional.
 Depending on the area in which your company operates, in particular e-commerce, applying for OSS or IOSS eliminates the need to register for VAT in each other EU member state.

 While your service provider will help you with your monthly accounting, including submitting monthly VAT returns and annual reports, it’s also important to understand your company's other tax obligations.